npolshakova/kgateway-community/CONTRIBUTING.md

 Flaky tests are a common source of issues and a good place to start contributing to the project.
 You can find these issues by filtering with the `Type: CI Test Flake` label.
 If you see a test that is failing regularly, you can leave a comment asking if someone is working on it.

+## Contributing code

+Contributing features to kgateway is a great way to get involved with the project.
+We welcome contributions of all sizes, from small bug fixes to large new features.
+Kgateway uses a "fork and pull request" approach.
+This means that as a contributor, you create your own personal fork of a code repository in GitHub and push your contributions to a branch in your own fork first.
+When you are ready to contribute, open a pull request (PR) against the project's repository.
+For more details, see the [GitHub docs about working with forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks).

 ### Small changes (bug fixes)

 For small changes (less than 100 lines of code):